 Where safety and appropriateness are concerned, sometimes you have to just be direct and hit it right on the nose, as this question does.
 If the reference answers YES, a free form box will be triggered requiring the reference to explain their response.
-A YES response should result in a red flag being created in the mentor applicant’s application on Salesforce, and review by the AD of Screening.
+A YES response should result in a red flag being created in the mentor application on Salesforce.

 - Anything else about mentor?

-9. We are always looking for more great mentors in New York, Baltimore, Chicago and the San Francisco Bay Area.
+9. We are always looking for more great mentors in New York, Chicago, and Baltimore.
 Would you be interested in being a mentor?

 - ALREADY APPLIED

-If a reference answers YES, they’re interested in becoming a mentor, it is automatically pulled into reports used by the Volunteer/Mentor Engagement Teams in each region.
+If a reference answers YES, they’re interested in becoming a mentor, it is automatically pulled into reports used by the Mentor Engagement teams in each region.

 Lastly, the bottom of the eReference form requires that the reference confirm that their responses are the truth and then they MUST affix a digital signature for it to be a valid reference.